Guitar45628/AI-Lab/README.md

 - **[Open Lab 4 Notebook](https://colab.research.google.com/drive/1uDNfocAJ-jhEZc4IdHRuHs8cX2iRVb9C?usp=sharing)**

-## Lab 5: Programming for Problem Solving and Decision-Making
+## Lab 5: Programming for Problem Solving and Decision-Making🙂

 In this lab, you will build and evaluate classification models to predict heart disease.
 The focus will be on preprocessing the data, analyzing it using descriptive statistics, selecting and training models, and testing their performance.